yhw086/PowerOutageAnalysis/README.md

 - `Cause.category.detail`: Detailed description of the event categories causing the major power outages.
 - `Outage.duration`: Duration of outage events (in minutes).
 - `Customers.affected`: Number of customers affected by the power outage event.
-- `Climate`: Replaces all 'warm' and 'cold' conditions in 'Limate.category' column by 'extreme', keep 'normal' as it is, according to Oceanic Niño Index.
+- `Climate`: Replaces all 'warm' and 'cold' conditions in `Climate.category` column by 'extreme', keep 'normal' as it is, according to Oceanic Niño Index.

+### Data Preprocessing:
+We have replaced all occurrences of "warm" and "cold" conditions in the `Climate Category` column with "extreme," while retaining "normal" as it is, based on the Oceanic Niño Index.
+Data Analysis Process:

+### Data Cleaning:
-After setting the dataset, we begin to process the data.
-Firstly, we will do the Data cleaning and conduct the exploratory data analysis, including Univariate Analysis, Bivariate Analysis, and interesting aggregates.
+We begin by cleaning the dataset and conducting exploratory data analysis, including univariate and bivariate analysis, as well as exploring interesting aggregates.

-Later then, we are going to assess the missingness analysis to analysis the column's missing dependency.
-In the missingness analysis, we will first discuss the NMAR, which is 'Cause.category.detail`.
-Then we will discuss the MCAR and MAR analysis, and we mainly implement the test to explore the dependency of the missing power outage duration on the 'Climate' and 'Customers.affected' columns.
+### Missingness Analysis:
+We assess missing data and dependencies within the dataset.
+This includes analyzing the `Cause.category.detail` column for Not Missing at Random (NMAR) patterns and testing for Missing Completely at Random (MCAR) and Missing at Random (MAR) in relation to the `Climate` and `Customers.affected` columns.

+### Hypothesis Testing:
-Moreover, we generate the hypothesis test according to the research question.
-We would analyze if the average duration of power outages during 'Extreme' climate conditions is the same as during 'Normal' climate conditions.
-Our research question is important, since it addresses the immediate impact of climate on power outages and also contributes valuable insights for proactive planning and risk reduction in the face of improving climate patterns.
-This investigation can enhance the resilience of power infrastructures in diverse climatic scenarios.
+We formulate hypothesis tests to answer specific research questions.
+One such question is whether the average duration of power outages during "Extreme" climate conditions is statistically different from that during "Normal" climate conditions.
+This analysis is vital as it sheds light on the immediate impact of climate on power outages and contributes valuable insights for proactive planning and risk reduction.
+It has the potential to enhance the resilience of power infrastructures under diverse climatic scenarios.

+By conducting this investigation, we aim to provide valuable information that can inform decision-makers and stakeholders in the power industry, helping them better understand the relationship between climate conditions and power outage durations and enabling them to develop strategies for improved power grid resilience and reliability.

 ---